iov-one/docs/docs/iov-name-service/validator/01-setup.md

   - `IMAGE_IOVNS_OPTS` allows you to customize the anti-spam fee, etc.
 - for Tendermint
   - `IMAGE_TM_OPTS` allows you to customize the configuration of tendermint, including `priv_validator_laddr`, `p2p.pex`, `p2p.persistent_peers`, `p2p.private_peer_ids`, etc.  **In other words, it's `/etc/systemd/system/iovns.env` that determines whether the node will act as a sentry or validator based on `priv_validator_laddr` and `p2p.*` options.**  Please refer to the <a href="https://tendermint.com/docs/tendermint-core/configuration.html#options" target="blank_">tendermint documentation for the options</a>.

+> Old versions of systemd (CentOs) cannot take advantage of the dynamism of `/etc/systemd/system/iovns.env` like modern versions can.
+Consequently, the service files themselves are where `bnsd` (IOV Name Service) and `tendermint` options must be specified.

 ## Point the nodes at each other